nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TaskIt` and the **Actor** is the `user`, unless specified otherwise)

 #### Use case 1: Add a task

 **MSS**

 1. User requests to add a task
-2. TaskIt asks user to confirm
-3. User confirms
-4. TaskIt adds the task <br>
+2. TaskIt adds the task <br>
 Use case ends.

 **Extensions**

-2a.
+1a.
 The given format is invalid
-> 2a1.
+> 1a1.
 TaskIt requests a valid command and suggests valid format to users
 > Use case resumes at step 1 <br>
 Use case ends.

-2b.
+1b.
 The end time of an event is before the start time
-> 2b1.
+> 1b1.
 TaskIt notifies the user of this error
 > Use case resumes at step 1 <br>
 Use case ends.